rvanmazijk/Cape-vs-SWA/SAAB-AMA-SASSB-2019-talk/README.md

 ## Acknowledgements

-This results presented in this conference presentation contains reiled on computations performed using facilities provided by the University of Cape Town’s ICTS High Performance Computing team (<http://hpc.uct.ac.za>), for which we are grateful.
+This results presented in this conference presentation contains relied on computations performed using facilities provided by the University of Cape Town’s ICTS High Performance Computing team (<http://hpc.uct.ac.za>), for which we are grateful.